lupyuen/lupyuen.github.io/src/rhai.md

     }
     unsafe {
       let _res = bl_gpio_output_set(pin as u8, value as u8);
-      //  TODO: Throw exception in case of error
+      //  TODO: Throw exception if result is non-zero }
-    }
   }
 }